Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 That this is the unique decomposition into irreducible multiplets can be easily understood just by counting the number of charged fields.
 Note that these {\em need not be} the mass eigenstates \cite{KMP22}.

 One of the ${\bm 3}$s is the Goldstone triplet.
 In the final spectrum, we have 4 CP-even and 2 CP-odd neutral scalars.
 We may identify the CP-even neutrals with $h_{95}$, $h_{125}$, $H_{320}$ and $H_{650}$ respectively.
+This is what we will assume in the rest of the paper, and proceed accordingly.
 Similarly, we may identify the CP-odd neutrals with $A_{400}$ and something else, yet to be detected.
 For example, this can be $A_{151}$.

 There are 3 independent VEVs, and so 3 custodial singlets.
 The neutral members of the higher multiplets, ${\bm 5}$ or ${\bm 3}$, cannot develop a VEV, as that will break the CS.
 One of the CP-even neutral scalars must go into {\bf 5}; let us call that $H_5$.
 It should be a linear combination of $\phi_1^0\sin\beta - \phi_2^0\cos\beta$ (where $\tan\beta = v_2/v_1$), and $\chi^0-\sqrt{2}\xi^0$.
 However, vertices like $H_5W^+W^-$ or $H_5 ZZ$ can exist \cite{HKL14}.
 One may note that $H_5$ need not be a mass eigenstate, except $H_5^{\pm\pm}$.